Ph.D. Researcher (alumni)

 I am responsible for the development of Prynth, a hardware and software framework using the Raspberry Pi single-board computer and Supercollider (for more information click the link below).

 - Lamontagne, V., Martinucci, M., Salter, C., Hattwick, I., Franco, I., Giordano, M., Egloff, D., Wanderley, M. (2015).
 The Ilinx Garment: Whole-body Tactile Experience in a Multisensorial Art Installation.
-Vancouver, Canada, 21st International Symposium on Electronic Art.
+In 21st International Symposium on Electronic Art.
+Vancouver, Canada.

 - Franco, I. (2019).
 A framework for embedded digital musical instruments.
-Montreal, Canada, McGill University.
+In McGill University.
+Montreal, Canada.